Jonathan-LeRoux/overleaf-backup-tool/README.md

 by re-running the code with different remote parameters.
-The code will **not** attempt to rename or remove repos created with previous parameters, so you will need to clean up yourself if you're intention is to change the remote backup location for good.
+The code will **not** attempt to rename or remove repos created with previous parameters, so you will need to clean up yourself if your intention is to change the remote backup location for good.

 ## Setting preferences for each repo
-`projects.csv` allows the user to set preferences for each repo, via the last 3 columns of each row:
+`projects.csv` allows the user to set preferences for each repo, via the last columns of each row:
 - perform local backup or not (`enable_backup`): 1 to backup, 0 to skip; 0 will skip both local and remote backup.
 - choose non-default location for local backup (`user_backup_path`): replace empty string with non-default backup path as needed.
 The specified backup folder needs to be either empty, non-existent, or a folder already